 Brendan Watson comes to Michigan State University from the University of Minnesota, where he was an assistant professor in the School of Journalism & Mass Communication since 2012.
 A Ph.D. graduate of the University of North Carolina-Chapel Hill, Brendan also previously was a multimedia journalist for the St. Petersburg Times (now Tampa Bay Times) newspaper.

-Dr. Besley studies how views about decision-makers and decision processes affect perceptions of science and technology (S&T) with potential health or environmental impacts.
+Dr. Besley studies public opinion about science and scientists' opinions about the public in the context of trying to help science communicators be more strategic.
+He wants to understand how views about decision-makers and decision processes affect perceptions of science and technology (S&T) with potential health or environmental impacts.
 This focus includes consideration of both mediated exposure through newspapers, television programs and web content, as well as face-to-face public engagement exercises (e.g., public meetings).

 Professor Thorson joined the MSU faculty in fall, 2016.
 Prior, she was Associate Dean for Graduate Studies and Research Director, Reynolds Journalism Institute at the Missouri School of Journalism.
 Thorson publishes extensively on advertising message effects, and is a Fellow of the American Academy of Advertising.